RobinQuanNguyen/LUT-cloud-course/dockerswarm.md

 # Docker Swarm & Portainer Deployment Guide

-A beginner-friendly guide to deploying the LUT Cloud Course app on AWS EC2 using Docker Swarm and Portainer.
+This is a thorough guide to deploying our Chatify app on AWS EC2 using Docker Swarm and Portainer.

 ---